irdanish11/devops/ops/README.md

 * `d`: D in the start indicates that the type of file is directory.
 * `c`: C in the start indicates that the type of file is character device.
 Such as keyboard, mouse, tty.
 These files are often found in `/dev` directory.
 * `b`: B in the start indicates that the type of file is block device.
 Such as hard disk, floppy disk, CD-ROM.
 * `p`: P in the start indicates that the type of file is pipe.
-A special file that allows proceses to communicate with each other without using network socket semantics.
+A special file that allows processes to communicate with each other without using network socket semantics.
 * `s`: S in the start indicates that the type of file is socket.
 A special file that provides inter-process networking protected by the file system's access control.
 * `l`: L in the start indicates that the type of file is symbolic link.
 * `u`: U in the start indicates that the type of file is unknown.